 - 1 ohm RMS: 750W rated, 756W tested

 Lab-tested true power output results for the R1600/1D, as tested on an amp dyno (power and load testing machine).
-As you can see, at a bit above 14V (where your vehicle will be at time when the engine is revved higher) the power output actually exceeds the advertised ratings!
+As you can see, at a bit above 14V (when the engine is revved higher) the power output actually exceeds the advertised ratings!

 Lab-tested results from running the amp on a dyno a 4, 2, and 1 ohm loads show the R1600/1D and deliver some serious power.
-Unlike other budget amps, there’s no misleading “peak” or “max” ratings to have to deal with.
+Unlike other budget amps, there are no misleading “peak” or “max” ratings to have to deal with.

 Just some serious watts-per-dollar value.

-Not too worry, though – you won’t be giving up features when you pick up the Ignite.
+Not to worry, though – you won’t be giving up features when you pick up the Ignite.

 The R1600/1D is well-made and definitely not short on features. you’ll get a subsonic filter, adjustable bass boost, RCA line out jacks, phase control, low-pass adjustment, and bass remote port.